-Several weeks before each grant application deadline, we hold information sessions where staff members provide updates on the Foundation's strategic plan and review the grant proposal process.
-There is also a time for attendees to ask questions during the session and staff are available following the session to meet.
+Periodically, we hold information sessions where staff members provide updates on the Foundation's strategic plan and review the grant proposal process.
 Please check our Events Calendar for dates and a registration link.
 If you believe your project is a good fit with the Foundation's funding priorities and values, and you would like to apply for a grant, please start by talking with one of the program team members listed below.